 The purpose of launching an organic SEO campaign, the purpose is to produce a positive ROI.
 One way of examining these results is by looking at how SEO is driving traffic to your website.
 And how that traffic is helping to produce conversions.
 Whether this is through goals tracking, or ecommerce transactions, this will help you see the true value of SEO.

 How to View Conversions from Organic Search Results

-Step 1: On the left hand sidebar, click Acquisition > Overview.
-You should see something similar to the screenshot below.
+- On the left hand sidebar, click Acquisition > Overview.

 - Select a specific date range in the top right of the screen.